 - Story / scenario retells and social communication analysis with various tech, apps and even YouTube

 Having a range of resources at our disposal means our sessions are dynamic and really functional.
 They can be tailored to your personal social communication goals and provide a platform for development and growth in areas of need.

 How Can You Work On Your Social Skills With Our Team?

-Not going to lie, this is one of our greatest assets.
+This is one of our greatest assets.

 Online presence is huge in our community, and is only getting larger.
-This is due to the growing impact of:

 In Clinic Sessions